Drilling of the geothermal doublet at Gentilly: marking the rebirth of geothermal in France

 60% of network energy needs covered

-With a total power rating of 48 MW, the ARGÉO network will provide space heating and domestic hot water for 10,000 homes equivalent (public facilities, communal housing developments and company offices) via a 13-kilometer network.
+With a total power rating of 48 MW, the ARGÉO network provide space heating and domestic hot water for 10,000 homes equivalent (public facilities, communal housing developments and company offices) via a 13-kilometer network.

 This project represents a total investment of €32.2 million, 23% of which is being met by subsidies from ADEME (the French Environment and Energy Management Agency) and the Paris Region.